ohlincik/craft-perform/README.md

 ## Using PerForm

 Using PerForm is quite simple.
-The following needs to be in place get PerForm working properly.
+The following needs to be in place to get PerForm working properly.

 1. PerForm **formTag** — to make sure that the form will be submitted to and processed by PerForm
 2. Form built according to PerForm **form fields conventions** — to make sure that PerForm knows which fields need to be processed